Donutellko/SmnsTest/README.md

 Optional parameters:
 * count: required count of inputs.
 Default value is 10.
+* filter: a substring of location names to be filtered.

 Expected response:
 * `200 OK` and a JSON array of not more than `count` last entries (less, if not enough in database), containing: